-Yes, although not as big as in previous years, Disney Annual Passholders and Disney Vacation Club Members can receive a $10.00 discount per ticket for events that run from Nov.
+Yes, although not as big as in previous years, Disney Annual Passholders and Disney Vacation Club Members could receive a $10.00 discount per ticket for events that ran from Nov.
 9 to Nov.
 19.

-What takes place during Disney Very Merriest After Hours?
+What took place during Disney Very Merriest After Hours?

 Checking-In and Wristbands

-Wristband distribution begins around 7 p.m.
-Event guests will need a wristband to move freely throughout Magic Kingdom after it closes.
+Wristband distribution began around 7 p.m.
+Event guests needed a wristband to move freely throughout Magic Kingdom after it closes.

-There are different wristband distribution locations for Very Merriest guests.
+There were several wristband distribution locations for Very Merriest guests.

-If you are already in the park prior to closing, you’ll be able to get your wristbands at 3 different locations:
+If you were already in the park prior to closing, you were able to get your wristbands at 3 different locations:

 - Liberty Square